lanl/phoebus/doc/sphinx/src/governance.rst

 -----------------

 | Many of the decisions in the organization will be enacted after an
-  approval by majority vote of the Maintainers.
+  approval by majority vote of active Maintainers.
 The process of listening and adjusting strategies to meet everyone’s needs is vital for power-sharing organizations.
 | Importantly, spending a little time up front to listen and resolve